Saginaw Bay Walleye or Perch Charters at Au Gres and Tawas City (East Tawas)

 There's no other body of water in North America that puts on a year round, world class walleye fishery like Saginaw Bay.
 The shimmering waters of the outer Saginaww Bay around the Charity Islands, off Point Au Gres and off Tawas Bay are truly hawg' walleye heaven from April all the way through summer.
 The Inner-Bay also produces world class walleye fishing as well during the spring and summer.
 These hot walleye fishing areas are within easy striking distance from Au Gres (AuGres), Michigan, our base of operations for our Saginaw Bay Walleye fishing charter trips, although we also run charters out of East Tawas (Tawas City) when the walleyes congregate in that area too.
 The concentrations of walleyes off Au Gres (AuGres) and Tawas are truly world class.
 In fact many anglers, including Captain Mike Veine, consider Saginaw Bay to be the Walleye Capital of the World these days.
 Limit catches are considered normal on Saginaw Bay.
 The catch typically consists of a good mixture of smaller eating sized fish , medium sized chunkers, and big lunkers for the perfect combination of walleye fishing utopia.
 There has been many astronomically high, successive, walleye hatches on Saginaw Bay in recent years, which has really bumped up walleye recruitment in The Bay to all time high proportions.
 Saginaw Bay now has a 100% wild, naturally reproducing walleye fishery that has literally exploded over the last decade.
 In fact walleye reproduction has been so high that the DNR hasn't needed to stock walleyes supplementally in many years.
 Right now there are more walleyes in the Bay than ever before.
 The fishery has come on so strong in recent years that lunkers are considered fairly common at times.
 For the over a decade, we've limited out on nearly all of our Saginaw Bay walleye charters, however since full-day charters are allowed to catch and release fish, we actually average more walleyes per trip than the state allowed limit of five walleyes per angler.
 The fishing prospects look great again for this year too, so don't miss out.
 Our Saginaw Bay trips out of Au Gres (AuGres) and East Tawas (Tawas City) are the most popular charters on our schedule so please book early.
 Trophy Specialist's main technique is trolling with Moonshine Walleye Spoons, crankbaits and spinner/crawler rigs pulled mostly behind in-line planer boards; however other techniques are also used on some occasions.

-Saginaw Bay is also home to a burgeoning perch population.
+Saginaw Bay is also home to a decent perch population.
 During the late summer, in addition to outstanding walleye fishing, Saginaw Bay also often provides a world class perch fishery.
 When the perch are biting, Trophy Specialists Fishing Charters will offer perch charters during that peak, late summer period.
 This perch fishing is done by anchoring over schools of fish that we mark on the sonar and still fishing for them.
 We use light spinning rods usually fishing straight down with spreader rigs baited with minnows or other lures to fill buckets with some nice, jumbo sized and smaller eating size perch.
 Most of the perch will be 8 to 12 inches.
 If there are few perch in the area though, then the charter will target walleyes.
 All perch charters are 5 hours in duration and since the DNR has made it illegal for charter captains to provide minnows to charter customers, the customers must then provide their own minnows on perch charters.
 Minnows can usually be bought locally at several local, Au Gres area bait shops, or they can be purchased elsewhere at the customers choice.

 Here's a brief rundown on what anglers can expect to experience at different times during our season on Saginaw Bay:

-April/May is an awesome time to fish for walleyes out of Au Gres on Saginaw Bay.
-The fishing pressure is usually very low and the fish are normally located closer to port compared to their deeper summer hangouts.
+May is an awesome time to fish for walleyes out of Au Gres on Saginaw Bay.
+The fishing pressure is usually low (compared to summer) and the fish are normally located closer to port compared to their deeper summer hangouts.
 We often troll for April and May walleyes right in Au Gres Bay, but sometimes we head north or south too as conditions dictate.
 April and May is a period when the fish run bigger on average compared to the summer fish caught.
 Those late spring, post spawn walleyes are often feeding aggressively, but with cold waters, we troll slower than our summer programs dictate.
 Even though the fishing can be some of the best of the year, especially for bigger walleyes, the spring weather often make things more challenging and inconsistent.
 We normally troll for spring walleyes with large and small crankbaits and crawlers.
-Overall, April and May provides great fishing though and with charter and motel discounts, it's the most economical time to fish at Au Gres too.
+Overall, April and May provides great fishing though and with lodging discounts, it's the most economical time to fish at Au Gres too.

 June is my busiest month of the year for running charters, and for good reason: The fishing then is consistently awesome.
 The weather typically stabilizes more during June and the warming weather and water temperatures really gets the fish snapping at lures big time.
 We normally limit out on most of our trips at this time of the year and while big fish are still taken, there's a high preponderance of smaller and medium sized fish in the catch.
-Those smaller walleyes in the 15 to 19 inch range though are the best eating fish I've ever eaten anywhere, bar none.
+Those smaller walleyes in the 15 to 19 inch range though are the best eating fish I've ever had anywhere, bar none.
 During June we normally fish in deeper waters trolling with small crankbaits, spoons and crawlers.
 Because I normally book all my open dates up during June, you'll want to reserve early then.

 July normally finds us fishing out around the Charity Islands for walleyes as they migrate in mass from the Inner Bay to the Outer Bay.
 The fish are on the move more during July, but 20+ years of experience on Saginaw Bay has taught me to fish in the right places at the right times.
 The average size of the walleyes tends to run somewhat bigger during July compared to June, likely due to the fact that Saginaw Bay Walleyes grow so fast that in one-month the same fish are just noticeably bigger.
 We do catch more lunkers out near the Charities though and limit catches are normal during July.
 We often troll in shallow waters around the Islands using mainly small crankbaits and crawlers.
 The only down side to July is that it can get hot out on the water when there is no breeze.
 Thankfully, calm hot days are rare on Saginaw Bay.
 July is another very busy month on my charter schedule as I usually book up nearly every day.